-1. Ensuring injection well integrity through well maintenance and mechanical integrity testing 2.
-Maintaining the injection pressure below the fracture gradient of the confining Reef Ridge Shale and assessing data from seismic monitoring to ensure competency of the Reef Ridge confining layer.
-3. Reviewing monitoring well data to understand plume extent.
-4. Monitoring of the Lower Etchegoin dissipation interval that overlies the confining Reef Ridge Shale to establish leakage before migration to USDW.
+- Ensuring injection well integrity through well maintenance and MITs. - Maintaining the injection pressure below the fracture gradient of the confining layer and assessing data from seismic monitoring to ensure competency of the confining layer.

+- Reviewing monitoring well data to understand plume extent. - Monitoring of the dissipation interval that overlies the confining layer to establish leakage before migration to USDW.

-Detection methods: Pressure or water composition change in USDW monitoring well.
+Detection methods: Pressure or water-composition change in dissipation interval or USDW monitoring well.

-- Notify the plant superintendent and project manager. - Notify the UIC Program Director within 24 hours of the emergency event, per 40 CFR 146.91(c). - Determine the severity of the event, based on the information available, within 24 hours of notification. - For all emergencies (Major, Serious, or Minor): - Initiate shutdown plan. - Contact security to restrict access to the Elk Hills 26R Storage site. - Shut-in injection well and vent CO2 from surface facilities. - If the presence of indicator parameters is confirmed, develop (in consultation with the UIC Program Director) a case-specific work plan to: - Install additional groundwater monitoring points near the affected groundwater well(s) to delineate the extent of impact; and - Remediate unacceptable impacts to the affected USDW. - Arrange for an alternate potable water supply, if the USDW was being utilized and has been caused to exceed drinking water standards. - Proceed with efforts to remediate USDW to mitigate any unsafe conditions (e.g., install system to intercept/extract brine or CO2 or "pump and treat" to aerate CO2-laden water). - Continue groundwater remediation and monitoring on a frequent basis (frequency to be determined by CTV and the UIC Program Director) until unacceptable adverse USDW impact has been fully addressed.
+- Notify the plant superintendent and project manager. - Notify the UIC Program Director within 24 hours of the emergency event, per 40 CFR 146.91(c). - Determine the severity of the event, based on the information available, within 24 hours of notification. - For all emergencies (Major, Serious, or Minor): - Initiate shutdown plan. - Contact security to restrict access to the Storage site. - Shut-in injection well and vent CO2 from surface facilities. - If the presence of indicator parameters is confirmed, develop (in consultation with the UIC Program Director) a case-specific work plan to: - Install additional groundwater monitoring points near the affected groundwater well(s) to delineate the extent of impact; and - Remediate unacceptable impacts to the affected USDW. - Arrange for an alternate potable water supply, if the USDW was being utilized and has been caused to exceed drinking water standards. - Proceed with efforts to remediate USDW to mitigate any unsafe conditions (e.g., install system to intercept/extract brine or CO2 or "pump and treat" to aerate CO2-laden water). - Continue groundwater remediation and monitoring on a frequent basis (frequency to be determined by CTV and the UIC Program Director) until unacceptable adverse USDW impact has been fully addressed. - If there is a well integrity issue, refer to the Well Integrity Failure scenario. - If the leak poses a risk to air quality a perimeter will be established via hand-held air monitoring devices.

-Response personnel: Emergency response personnel, drilling crew, geotechnical professionals, and environmental or water treatment professionals.
+Response personnel: Emergency response personnel, drilling crew, geotechnical professionals, and environmental or water-treatment professionals.

-Equipment: Drill rig, logging equipment, cement or casing and air and water testing equipment.
+Equipment: Drill rig, logging equipment, groundwater remediation equipment, cement or casing, and air and water testing equipment.

+5.4.
 Natural Disaster

 Well problems (integrity loss, leakage, or malfunction) may arise as a result of a natural disaster affecting the normal operation of the injection well.
-An earthquake may disturb surface and/or subsurface facilities; and weather-related disasters (e.g., tornado or lightning strike) may affect surface facilities.
+An earthquake may disturb surface and/or subsurface facilities; and weather-related disasters (e.g., tornado, flooding, or lightning strike) may affect surface facilities.